jaxzxu/jaxzxu/README.md

-- 🤔 interested in trees, plants, and mycology
+- 🤔 currently intrigued by trees, plants, and mycology -->
--->